 Chest x-rays can show the enlarged right ventricle and pulmonary arteries.

 Doctors evaluate the function of the left and right ventricles with echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography is a type of medical imaging that uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
 It uses no x-rays.
 Ultrasonography of the heart (echocardiography) is one of... read more , radionuclide studies Radionuclide Imaging of the Heart In radionuclide imaging, a tiny amount of a radioactive substance (radionuclide), called a tracer, is injected into a vein.
 The amount of radiation the person receives from the radionuclide... read more , and cardiac catheterization Cardiac Catheterization and Coronary Angiography Cardiac catheterization and coronary angiography are minimally invasive methods of studying the heart and the blood vessels that supply the heart (coronary arteries) without doing surgery.
 These... read more (to measure pressures in the heart chambers and lung arteries).

-Treatment is usually directed at the underlying lung disorder.
+Treatment of cor pulmonale is usually directed at the underlying lung disorder.
 Because people with cor pulmonale are at increased risk of pulmonary embolism, doctors may prescribe an anticoagulant to be taken long-term.